 - And Dungeons and Dragon players, well, they seem to find each other at conventions pretty well.

 You get the point.
-If you want to be around the people who are the absolute best at what they do, you need to start hanging around and getting to know others that are too!
+If you want to be around the people who are the absolute best at what they do, you need to start hanging around and getting to know others that are, too!

 I’ll take this one step further.
 If you want to start rubbing elbows with rockstars, maybe you need to start living and acting like one, too.

 Rockstars got to where they are because they did something right.
 If you start doing something right, there’s a good chance you’ll find yourself drawing these kind of people into your world.
-When you find yourself around them, you know it’s only a matter of time before you start to meeting more of them.
+When you find yourself around them, you know it’s only a matter of time before you start to meet more of them.